sciencefidelity/.dotfiles/README.md

 #### Colors not working in macOS ($TERM)

-- emacs in tmux in Kitty (screen)
-- emacs in tmux in Nova (screen-256color)

 - bat run in Nova (xterm-256color)
-- bat run in tmux in Nova (screen-256color)
+- bat run in tmux in Nova (tmux-256color)
 - bat run on Raspberry Pi in Nova (xterm-24bits)
 - bat run on Raspberry Pi in tmux in Nova (xterm-24bits)